abinaya2006/File-Organiser/README.md

 ---

 ## Author

-Developed by Abinaya Shanmugam as a Linux automation and Bash scripting project.
+Developed by Abinaya S as a Linux automation and Bash scripting project.